Why Reparations For Slavery Is Ludicrous — Part 2

 Between 1700 and 1750 when Britain was arguably the most advanced nation in the world, there were 10.5 deaths per thousand of women in pregnancy.
 This fell to 5 deaths per thousand from 1800 to 1850.

 Between 2013 and 2017, there were 72 deaths in pregnancy per hundred thousand live births in Louisiana, America’s “Least-healthy state”.
 That is still a lot, but it is dramatically lower than the previous figures.
+Who in her right mind would rather have been a pregnant white woman in 1850 than a pregnant black woman today?

 While it is true there is a large and growing black underclass in the United States, many whites too have problems.
 These are not rooted in so-called racism, and even less in slavery, but in economics and poor social policy.
 Former Presidential hopeful Andrew Yang is one of a growing number of technocrats who have identified the real problem, and the solution – Universal Basic Income.
 American blacks need to part company with the toxic Black Lives Matter movement, which is nothing more than a front for Marxism.
 Tearing down the statues of Confederate slave owners is no solution to their problems, and destroying America’s great historical monuments will only make ordinary white Americans less inclined to side with them when they suffer a real injustice, like the murder of George Floyd.